davidgutierrezrubio/jmathanim/Gallery/Gallery.md

 playAnimation(mov, rot);
 ```

-Here you have a GIF from the movie generated:
+Here you have a GIF from the generated movie :

 ![Tusi](Tusi.gif)